Abelradblanco/chatbot/README.md

 This python app allows a bot to write and send a message on whatsapp or any text based input.

 In this program:
-Sends "hey" upnto "10" times
+Sends "hey" up to "10" times

 Text and numbers can be modified.